 I feel much of my leatherwork is recognized by it's free-flowing complex design, delicate flowers and intricate swirls.
 In an effort to combine my experience of many years in a well respected saddle shop with an extensive background in the Fine Arts, it is my hope to create works that hold the essence of our rich western culture found in the Rocky Mountain region of Wyoming.

 Over the past 35 years, I've completed works for some very prominent individuals, including President’s Ronald Reagan and Bill Clinton, as well as Anthony Hopkins, Ted Turner, David Letterman, Tom Selleck, Wilfred Brimley, Robert Redford, Lyle Lovett, Tommy Lee Jones and many others.
 I have conducted lectures and demonstrations about the processes of leather carving to hundreds of interested groups and thousands of visitors at the Kings Western Museum.
 I have taught leather carving and design classes at the Rocky Mountain Leather Trade Show and “Gathering of The Masters” workshops in Sheridan, Wyoming; the Gene Autry Museum in Los Angeles, California; the University of Queensland in Brisbane, Australia; and most recently in Tokyo, Nara and Kyoto Japan.
-Recently I was Awarded the “Master Leather Artisan of the Year, 2017” by the Academy of Western Artists, as well as the “2018 Al Stohlman Award” for excellence as Master Leather Craftsman, the "2019 Wyoming Governor’s Arts Award” for Fine Arts, and most recently given a “National Heritage Fellowship” from the National Endowment for the Arts in Washington D.C.
+Recently, I was awarded the “Master Leather Artisan of the Year, 2017” by the Academy of Western Artists, as well as the “2018 Al Stohlman Award” for excellence as Master Leather Craftsman, the "2019 Wyoming Governor’s Arts Award” for Fine Arts, and most recently given a “National Heritage Fellowship” from the National Endowment for the Arts in Washington D.C.